YannikSc/rustgen/README.md

 Because I wanted to do something in Rust... and I don't like the idea of having JavaScript (Node.JS) installed just for generating code.
 Rust can do this aswell but without a bigger runtime around it.

+## Todos

+- Create a proper documentation for the templating, options etc. instead of relying on the examples